adjust/cordova_sdk/README.md

 cordova plugin add com.adjust.sdk
 ```

-For more information about possible ways to add the adjust SDK to your app, check our [Wiki][] page.
+For more information about possible ways to add the adjust SDK to your app, check our [Wiki][wiki] page.

 ## Initialisation